tudo-aqua/stars/README.md

 STARS (Scenario-Based Testing of Autonomous Robotic Systems) is a formal framework for coverage analysis of test data of autonomous robotic systems.

-See [stars-carla-experiments](https://github.com/tudo-aqua/stars-carla-experiments) for an example on how to use the framework.
+See [stars-carla-experiments](https://github.com/tudo-aqua/stars-carla-experiments), or [stars-auna-experiments](https://github.com/tudo-aqua/stars-auna-experiments) for examples on how to use the framework.

 ## Getting Started